-Task 1 Think of 3 different ways society has changed over the last 100yrs.
+Task 1: Think of 3 different ways society has changed over the last 100yrs.
 Name 3 ways in which British society is different to another (America, Italy, etc.) Why has society changed?
 Why are societies different?

-Sociological Imagination
+Part 2: The Sociological Imagination

 We are all sociologists at heart; we can all identify changes between people, cultures, and social institutions.
 Much of it is common sense or pub man philosophising.
-But with studying Sociology you can put theory and research to your opinions, supporting your viewpoint.

-What is useful to start with is to employ what C. Wright Mills (1959) labelled the sociological imagination.
+Through studying Sociology you can put theory and research to your opinions, supporting your viewpoint.
+What is useful to start with is to employ what C. Wright Mills (1959) called the "sociological imagination".
 Mills suggests the sociological imagination could help individuals cope with the social world by helping them to step outside of their personal worldview and thus seeing the events and social structure that influence their behaviour, attitudes, and culture.